Catallactic/catallactic-site/docs/whitepaper.md

 - decentralization on governance, the stabilization mechanism should ideally work standalone without the issuer needing to mint or burn manually token units.

 ### 7.7.
 The challenge of Compliance

+Despite they do not have a fiat collateral, CryptoCommodities will be possibly considered as stablecoins for regulatory bodies.
+The FSB’s 2020 report, “Regulation, Supervision and Oversight of ‘Global Stablecoin’ Arrangements” described three characteristics that distinguish a Global Stablecoin from other crypto-assets and other stablecoins.
+Those characteristics include: (i) the existence of a stabilisation mechanism, (ii) the usability as a means of payment and/or store of value, and (iii) the potential reach and adoption across multiple jurisdictions.
+The first two characteristics (the existence of a stabilisation mechanism and usability as a means of payment and/or store of value), and the unique risks that these characteristics pose, distinguish stablecoins from other crypto-assets.
+The third, the potential reach and adoption across multiple jurisdictions, differentiates Global Stablecoin from other stablecoins.
+[43]

 Compliance mut be reviewed according to the juridiction where the CryptoCommodity will be deployed.